andyto1234/EISPAC-Tutorial___Calibrations/README.md

 This tutorial provides a practical example of how to use EISPAC for scientific analysis of EIS data, specifically for density diagnostics using the Fe XIII spectral lines.

-## Fit Template Tutorial

-The default template in EISPAC only fits 2 Gaussians.
-In this tutorial, we fit 3 Gaussians according to the EIS software notes.

-This code expands on Alexandros Koukras's tutorial on creating single peak EISPAC template. https://github.com/andyto1234/EIS\_data\_analysis/blob/master/tutorials/Fit\_template/Fit\_template\_tutorial.ipynb

 ## Table of Contents